The Best Things To Do In Catania Sicily

 La Polpetteria in Via San Filomena for all kinds of “polpette” meat, veggie, and fish balls.

-Arancineria Espresso Serafino In Via Musemeci 90 for the best takeaway place for arancini.
+Arancineria Espresso Serafino In Via Musemeci 90 is the best takeaway place for arancini.

 Oasis Frutti di Mare da Nitto is a top-notch takeaway and on-site restaurant 3 km from the city.

-Located just 10 km from Catania, these twinned towns are easily accessible by car, bus or train.
-The beautiful beaches of Aci Castello and its neighbourhood Aci Trezza are popular summer destinations for locals and tourists, offering a stunning seaside experience with plenty of activities for visitors.
+Located just 10 km from Catania, Aci Castello and Aci Trezza are twin towns accessible by car, bus or train.
+The beautiful beaches of Aci Castello and its neighbourhood, Aci Trezza, are popular summer destinations for locals and tourists, offering a stunning seaside experience with plenty of activities for visitors.
 You can enjoy swimming, sunbathing, snorkelling, and exploring the area’s many attractions.
-There are also plenty of restaurants and cafes to enjoy the local cuisine.
-For those looking for a more active experience, try dolphin watching, boat tours, or visit the Castello Normanno in Aci Castello, which offers stunning views of the Mediterranean Sea.
+There are also plenty of restaurants and cafes where you can enjoy local cuisine.
+For those looking for a more active experience, try dolphin watching or boat tours, or visit the Castello Normanno in Aci Castello, which offers stunning views of the Mediterranean Sea.

 How to Get To and Around Catania

 If you’re flying into Catania, Fontanarossa Airport (CTA) is the city airport.
 You can take a taxi or bus to the city centre from there.
-The bus shuttle Alibus runs every 20 minutes, and for 5 Euro, it takes through the city with several stops.
+The bus shuttle Alibus runs every 20 minutes, and for 5 Euro, it takes you through the city with several stops.

 However, if you need to cover more ground quickly, buses and trams run throughout the city centre with tickets costing 1 euro for a 90-minute journey and taxis with an airport fee of + € 5.00.
 For buses, check out the bus network.